-Before we delve into some of the basic qualification requirements, it’s worth noting that the Tax Cut and Jobs Act that went into effect on Jan.
+Before we delve into some of the basic real estate 1031 exchange requirements, it’s worth noting that the Tax Cut and Jobs Act that went into effect on Jan.
 1, 2018, essentially left the law alone as it pertains to real estate investments.
-Read on to learn more about the 1031 exchange requirements that your transaction must meet in order for you to defer your capital gains taxes.
+Read on to learn more about the 1031 tax-deferred exchange requirements that your transaction must meet in order for you to defer your capital gains taxes.

 Once you've sold a property you intend to use in a 1031 exchange, you have 45 days from the date of the transaction to identify "like-kind" property and 180 days to purchase this property.
 Despite the name, like-kind doesn't have to mean the properties are identical in price, quality, function or location.
 Because of this, most real estate will be considered like-kind with other real estate of the same nature, whether you're exchanging a veterinarian's office for a strip mall or an auto dealership for an assisted-living facility.

 There are two key exceptions to the general like-kind rule for real estate: Properties that are conveyed without land are not like-kind to undeveloped land, and foreign real estate is not like-kind to U.S. real estate.
-Having a corporate partner such as Precision Global Corporation to help you identify potential investment properties that fit your goals can be key to a smooth, successful and lucrative 1031 exchange process.
+Having a corporate partner such as Precision Global Corporation to help you identify potential investment properties that fit your goals can be key to acknowledging all the 1031 property exchange requirements, which will prepare you for a smooth, successful and lucrative process.

 Because a 1031 exchange defers capital gains taxes on a piece of property that has appreciated in value, swapping one property for a lower-priced one can mean losing the full advantage this exemption provides.
 Because of this, you'll want to identify an investment property that's worth at least as much as the property you're planning to sell.